Nice To Tick It Off, Says Boult After 200th ODI Wicket - UrduPoint

 'Nice To Tick It Off,' Says Boult After 200th ODI Wicket

-Veteran New Zealand fast bowler Trent Boult took his 200th one-day international wicket in Friday's World Cup clash against Bangladesh and admitted: "It's nice to tick it off"

-Chennai, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2023) Veteran New Zealand fast bowler Trent Boult took his 200th one-day international wicket in Friday's World Cup clash against Bangladesh and admitted: "It's nice to tick it off."
+Chennai, (APP - UrduPoint / Pakistan Point News - 14th Oct, 2023) Veteran New Zealand fast bowler Trent Boult took his 200th one-day international wicket in Friday's World Cup victory against Bangladesh and admitted: "It's nice to tick it off."

 Boult, 34, reached the personal landmark when he dismissed Towhid Hridoy, caught at extra cover by Mitchell Santner for 13, in the 38th over.